 The Blades announced their intention to “go global” in 2019, with plans to spend the “off-season” travelling to locations outside Europe, offering air displays and experience flights.
 In October and November 2019, they headed to the UAE to offer flights and participate in the Dubai Airshow to trial the new business model.
-At the same time, also announced that the team would transition to the GameBird GB1 for the 2020 season, but this was delayed due to the coronavirus pandemic.
+At the same time, also announced that the team would transition to the Gamebird GB1 for the 2020 season, but this was delayed due to the coronavirus pandemic.
 At the end of the 2021 season, the Blades once again indicated the new Gamebirds would be introduced the following year, but this never came to fruition.

 The Blades’ display is a constant mix of formation, synchronised and solo aerobatics.
 The Blades specialise in synchronised stall turns and pushovers.
 Manoeuvres include: